 4.7 Revocation of consent

-You have the right to revoke your consent at any time with effect for the future.
+You have the right to revoke a given consent at any time with effect for the future.
 The revocation of consent can be communicated informally by telephone, e-mail, fax or to our postal address.
-The revocation shall not affect the lawfulness of the data processing that was carried out on the basis of the consent until receipt of the revocation.
-After receipt of the revocation, the data processing, which was based exclusively on your consent, will be discontinued.
+The revocation does not affect the lawfulness of the data processing that was carried out on the basis of the consent until receipt of the revocation.
+After receipt of the revocation, the data processing that was based exclusively on your consent will be discontinued.

-If you have any questions or wish to exercise your rights of data protection, objection or revocation as described above, please do not hesitate to contact us.
+If you have any questions or wish to exercise your rights of data subject, objection or revocation as described above, please feel free to contact us.